R3tr0BoiDX/tmr/README.md

 # tmr
 Small little tool, which lets you access a timer, stopwatch or set alarms with your command line.
 Also supports arguments.

+### Download
 Download pre-builded version [here: ](https://github.com/R3tr0BoiDX/tmr/releases)

 ## Timer